 We have very strong links with our local parish, Our Lady's and St Vincent's.
-Father Shaun, the Parish Priest and Mrs Khaliq, Parish Catechetical Coordinator, are regular visitors to our school.
+Father Shaun, the Parish Priest is a regular visitor to our school.
 Our children lead celebrations and we hold our Advent and Lenten Services at the Church.